IxxyXR/polyhydra-upm/README.md

 # Polyhydra

+This version is no longer being developed but I'm keeping it around for reference and backwards-compatibility.

+All future dev will happen here: https://github.com/IxxyXR/polyhydra-core

 ![Screenshot](https://pro2-bar-s3-cdn-cf1.myportfolio.com/1e3b6316-da77-4fd2-a111-e12070c11b10/2977d391-d8a0-4759-8f3b-fe112b8957b8_rwc_0x22x975x549x975.png?h=f2ff1682c51247d1bc76e926872686e2)

 A toolkit for the procedural generation of geometric forms in Unity.
 The above image is from a VR piece I made using it called "Gossamer" that is currently exhibited in the Museum of Other Realities: https://andybak.net/gossamer